 A 400 watt bulb can easily cover an area of about 15 feet and has a life expectancy of 12,000-24,000 hours.

+Light emitting ceramics (LEC), also often known as ceramic metal halides (CMH), are a combination bulb that emits both blue and red spectral wavelengths to better support all stages of plant growth in a single light.
 Because of the ceramic element, these do burn warmer and are not always the best option for smaller grow areas unless it is well vented.
 But on the flip side they are also less likely to burn your foliage.
 And they do last, on average, twice as long as MH and CMH choices.

 They also are much more efficient and can still be producing up to 90% of available light after 10,000 hours of use.
 They are pretty high intensity, and can produce 750-1000 watts of power or more.
 Plus their long, tubed shape allows for them to be used in long rows when ballasts are daisy chained together.